Anaheim Ducks: Bruce Boudreau as head coach

-Entering the 2013–14 season, the 20th anniversary of the franchise, it was announced that Teemu Selanne would be playing in his final NHL season.
+Entering the 2013–14 season, the 20th anniversary of the franchise, it was announced that Teemu Selänne would be playing in his final NHL season.
 In the off-season, Bobby Ryan was traded to the Ottawa Senators in exchange for forwards Jakob Silfverberg, Stefan Noesen and Ottawa's first-round pick in the 2014 NHL entry draft, and the Ducks also signed center Mathieu Perreault, and a returning Dustin Penner.
 Despite a bad season opener suffering a 6–1 rout at the hands of the Colorado Avalanche, the Ducks followed the opener with seven-straight wins, a run which was repeated and surpassed twice more during the season, including a franchise-record setting ten consecutive wins from December 6 to 28, 2013.
 A 9–1 victory over the Vancouver Canucks on January 15 saw Anaheim establish a 20–0–2 record at Honda Center, which matched the longest season-opening home points streak in 34 years.
-They would also play in their first outdoor game on January 25 at Dodger Stadium in the 2014 NHL Stadium Series against the Los Angeles Kings, which they won 3–0.
+They would also play in their first outdoor game on January 25 at Dodger Stadium in the 2014 Stadium Series against the Los Angeles Kings, which they won 3–0.
 The Ducks remained towards the top of the NHL standings for the entire season, ending the regular season with a franchise-best 54–20–8 record (116 points) and eventually finished one point behind the Boston Bruins in the race for the Presidents' Trophy.
-The Ducks secured a second consecutive Pacific Division title and the number one seed in the Western Conference.
-Goalie John Gibson also made his NHL debut, shutting out the Canucks 3–0.
+The Ducks secured a second consecutive Pacific Division title and the number one seed in the Western Conference. goaltender John Gibson also made his NHL debut, shutting out the Canucks 3–0.
 Anaheim faced the eighth-seeded Dallas Stars in the first round and were victorious in six games, marking the first time since 2009 that the Ducks had won a playoff series.
-In the Western Conference second round, the Ducks faced their geographic rival and eventual Stanley Cup champion Los Angeles Kings for the first time ever in the playoffs.
+In the Western Conference second round, the Ducks faced their geographic rival and eventual Stanley Cup champions the Los Angeles Kings for the first time ever in the playoffs.
 However, the Ducks ultimately went down in seven games to their Southern Californian rivals, losing game seven by a score of 6–2 at Honda Center.